-\textbf{\textit{Suspicious Vehicle Recognition Task and Datasets. }} Suspicious vehicle recognition is critical to target suspected vehicles in dense traffic flow and restrict suspicious and unwanted vehicles in restricted areas \cite{SuspiciousVehicleRecognition}.
-Considering the generic nature of vehicle exteriors, identifying suspicious vehicles merely through external visual characteristics such as color or size represents a rudimentary approach.
-In contrast, since license plates offer a unique identifier for each vehicle, license plate identification is leveraged as the primary discriminative mechanism, which uses optical character recognition technologies to extract and process license plate texts.
+Suspicious vehicle recognition is critical to target suspected vehicles in dense traffic flow and restricting suspicious and unwanted vehicles in restricted areas \cite{SuspiciousVehicleRecognition}.
+Considering the generic nature of vehicle exteriors, identifying suspicious vehicles merely by external visual characteristics such as color or size represents a rudimentary approach.
+In contrast, since license plates offer a unique identifier for each vehicle, license plate identification serves as the primary discriminative mechanism, which uses optical character recognition technologies to extract and process license plate texts.
 Automatic Number Plate Recognition technology is now the cornerstone of modern traffic enforcement and surveillance systems.
 For example, if a scanned license plate matches one in a database of vehicles that are uninsured, reported stolen, or associated with other violations, the system automatically generates an alert at the command center.
 Dispatch operators can then coordinate with nearby patrol units to intercept the vehicle \cite{enwiki:1255542574}.
-The main sensor in real-life applications is infrared cameras to ensure the quality of captured images in different illumination conditions.
-Due to the absence of benchmark datasets, studies collect images with innocent license plates to develop algorithm based on object detection \cite{SuspiciousVehicleRecognition}.
+The main sensor applied in real life is infrared cameras to ensure the quality of captured images under different lighting conditions.
+Due to the absence of benchmark datasets, studies collect images with innocent license plates to develop object detection algorithms \cite{SuspiciousVehicleRecognition}.